31 May, 2023

 Non-reimbursable financial support and technical follow-up

-Projects, initiatives, or solutions selected under the Grants format may each request financial support from US$10,000 to US$40,000.
+Projects, initiatives, or solutions selected under the Grants format may each request financial support from up to US$30,000.
 Any project carried out with the support of FRIDA must use open-source software and/or open-source hardware.

 In addition to financial support, the FRIDA Program follows the execution of the project and provides opportunities for the dissemination of its results and the knowledge generated.

 Projects, initiatives, or solutions selected under the Awards format will each receive a recognition from LACNIC, US$10,000 in financial support.